Operational Changes Took Effect on May 1

 Join the Marin Chapter California Native Plant Society's "Third Thursday Weeders" to spend a day at beautiful Point Reyes and help tackle invasive weeds that threaten important plant habitat in the Point Reyes National Seashore.

-Please bring warm and wind-stopping layers, water, lunch, and clothes that can get dirty.
-We'll provide tools and gloves.
+Please bring warm and wind-stopping layers, water, snacks and/or lunch, and clothes that can get dirty.
+The park will provide tools and gloves.
+The workday usually goes until 1:30 pm with a lunch break.

 The Third Thursday Weeders meet on the third Thursday of every month (except December) at 9:30 am, usually at a trailhead near the work location.
 They visit beautiful sites to conduct important follow-up removal to maintain and enhance large-scale restoration projects.
 The workday usually involves a chance to view native plants--often including rare species--that are recolonizing the areas.More »